|

 PATROL COOKING AT JLT CAMP

 When we camp with our whole Troop every month it's difficult to do true Patrol cooking because we average 30 or more boys at each outing.
-We're very lucky to have a very good Troop cook whose experience includes full time cook at Cub Scout resident camp.
+We're very lucky to have a very good Troop cook whose experience includes a full-time cook at Cub Scout resident camp.
 As a rule, the boys eat first, then the adults.
 AT THE JLT GRADUATION, HOWEVER, the Patrols do cook their own meals and the adult leaders (Trainers) eat first as their guests.

 Two days before we go, we take both Patrols shopping for food.
 We guide them a little bit but mostly let them do it.
 (We did have to step in once to stop one group from purchasing a prepared shrimp platter they wanted for a snack).
 Originally, we told them that the cost of the weekend depends on them on what they want to spend.
 Now, we limit it to about per person and give them more of a suggested menu.
 Remember we're dealing with 12 and 13 yr olds and although they're capable of a lot they still need guidance.

-One thing we've learned is that you don't want to be wasting too much time on meals especially with a full camp schedule.
+One thing we've learned is that you don't want to be wasting too much time on meals, especially with a full camp schedule.

 We think it's important to take the time in one of your Jr. Leader Training classes to review the position of Troop Guide and use that as an opportunity to show them how they can help build the Troop and make it even stronger.
-In our case, our Troop went through a rapid growth spurt and following the formula below helped us keep the new boys by going out of our way to make them feel comfortable and welcome.
+In our case, our Troop went through a rapid growth spurt, and following the formula below helped us keep the new boys by going out of our way to make them feel comfortable and welcome.
 You can use the information below to teach this concept:

 TEACHING A JLT CLASS ABOUT THE TROOP GUIDE POSITION: